Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 	Allowed when the tuba's silent, & the right thumbstick is within its deadzone.

-	Disallowed when tuba starts playing.
+	Denied when tuba starts playing.

 - LFO acceleration: